bchiusano/energy-aware-vm-consolidation/README.md

 ## Setup

-Create and activate a Python environment, then install dependencies:
+Create and activate a Python environment, then install dependencies (I was using Python 3.13.3):

 ```bash
 python -m venv .venv